Overview and legal framework

 When considering the sentencing condition and whether it is very likely that the child will be sentenced to custody, the Youth Court Bench Book states that the court ‘must consult the Overarching principles – sentencing children and young people’.

-Where it makes a decision to remand a child to youth detention accommodation, it must state in open court its reasons
+Where the court decides to RYDA, it must state in open court its reasons

 Calculating time spent on remand

-Where a child is sentenced to a DTO any time spent on remand (section 240ZA CJA 2003) or time spent on a qualifying curfew (section 240A CJA 2003) will count towards their DTO in the same manner as adults.
-This was changed by the PCSCA 2022 and comes into force immediately in that it applies to all sentencing hearings that take place on or after the bill came into force (28th June 2022).
-It only applies to custodial remands and therefore will not allow for credit to be given for those remanded to local authority accommodation, in such cases it will be a matter for the judge to take that into account when passing sentence.
+Where a child is sentenced to a DTO, any time spent on remand (section 240ZA of the Criminal Justice Act 2003) or time spent on a qualifying curfew (section 240A of Criminal Justice Act 2003) will count towards their DTO in the same manner as adults.
+It only applies to custodial remands and therefore will not allow for credit to be given for those remanded to local authority accommodation.
+In such cases, it will be a matter for the judge to take that into account when passing sentence.

-Where a child has been refused bail and has been remanded into YDA, they may make a second bail application advancing any argument, including previous arguments.
+Where a child has been refused bail and has been remanded into youth detention accommodation, they may make a second bail application advancing any argument, including previous arguments.

 Application to the Crown Court